 If that still doesn’t help, give Solid State Drives a try.
 Make sure you pick a model that’s designed for database usage, as databases will apply more read/write cycles to storage than most common applications.
 Despite decreasing prices, they still come at a higher price than traditional hard disks.
 But if you need the boost in performance, they are worth the price.

 Once your database is residing on healthy hardware you should take a look at which applications are actually accessing the database.
 If one of your applications or services suffers from bad database performance, do not jump to the conclusion that you know which application or service is responsible for the bad performance.

 When talking about inferior database performance, you’re really talking about two different things.
 On one hand, the database as a whole may be affected.
-On the other hand, the database may be just a single service that’s experiencing bad performance.
+On the other hand, there may be just a single client that’s experiencing bad performance.